Edresson/Speech2Phone/README.md

 # Speech2Phone
 This is the official implementation of the  paper *Speech2Phone: A new and efficient method for training speaker recognition models*

-In this repository the Paper directory has the implementation of all the experiments and topologies explored in the article.
+In this repository the "Paper" directory has the implementation of all the experiments and topologies explored in the article.
   The Speech2Phone directory presents the implementation and checkpoints of the best model of the article.

 ## Colab Notebook Demos: